Yum Jar & Zero Waste Pantry

-Yum Jar is the creation of locally trained vegan chef Ottilie.
-Hailing from Christchurch, and with over 15 years in the hospitality industry, Ottilie has worked her way through some of Wellington’s best known vegan-friendly establishments from waitress to barista, kitchen-hand to sous chef.
+Yum Jar officially started in January 2019, but was an idea brewing for a long time before then in the back of Ottilie's mind.
+Hailing from Christchurch, and with over 15 years in the hospitality industry, Ottilie has worked her way through some of Wellington’s best-known vegan-friendly establishments from waitress to barista, kitchen-hand to sous chef.
 Before, during and after completing Level 4 Cookery and her City & Guilds certificates at Weltec School of Hospitality, Ottilie worked for local kitchens Midnight Espresso, the Botanist and Seize Café.

 After a while, Ottilie wanted to start something new and different that was her own creation.
-Dissatisfied by the waste created by takeaway food services, the lack of affordable, healthy options around the city (especially for people with alternative diets), and a personal drive to make a difference, Ottilie started jotting down ideas for a business that would one day become Yum Jar.
+Dissatisfied by the waste created by takeaway food services, the lack of affordable, healthy options around the city (especially for people with plant based and gluten free diets), and a personal drive to make a difference, Ottilie started jotting down ideas for a business that would one day become Yum Jar.

-Ottilie began to save and collect large glass jars from her job and eventually had about 20 sitting in her cupboard with which to start her idea.
+She began to save and collect large glass jars from her job and eventually had about 20 sitting in her cupboard with which to start her idea.
 Mid 2018 she left her full time sous chef position and set about crafting recipes and trialling them on her friends and family.
 Word spread and eventually the trial group grew to over 150 'taste testers'!
-Ottilie applied for and was accepted into WINZ’s ‘Build your own Business’ course, and with their help as well as her friends’ talented design and website development contributions, continued taste-testing, and moral support, Ottilie opened Yum Jar for business in January 2019.
+Ottilie applied for and was accepted into WINZ’s ‘Build your own Business’ Flexiwage course, and with their help as well as her friends’ talented design and website development contributions, continued taste-testing, and moral support, Ottilie opened Yum Jar for business in January 2019.

 Yum Jar Ethics/Morals/Practices